IST1110971/DigitalTwin-JeronimoMartins-Reporting/README.md

-# Digital Twin of a Distribution Center — Data Processing and Visualization
+# 🏭 Digital Twin of a Distribution Center — Data Processing and Visualization

-This repository contains the Python scripts developed for my Master's thesis:
+This repository contains the Python scripts and Jupyter notebooks developed for my Master's thesis:
 **"Digital Twin of a Distribution Center – Data Cleaning, Normalization and Visualization of Product Flows"**,
-carried out in collaboration with **Jerónimo Martins**, owner of Pingo Doce and several other brands.
+carried out in collaboration with **Jerónimo Martins**, owner of Pingo Doce and other retail brands.

-The main objective of the project is to process, clean, and visualize logistics data from different warehouses in order to identify bottlenecks, detect inefficiencies, and support optimization of product flows — including both **non-perishable** and **perishable (fresh and frozen)** goods.
+The project aims to process, clean, and visualize logistics data from multiple warehouses to identify bottlenecks, detect inefficiencies, and optimize product flows — including both **non-perishable** and **perishable (fresh and frozen)** goods.

 ---

-## 📊 About the Project
+## 📘 Abstract

-Jerónimo Martins is developing a **digital twin** of one of its distribution centers.
+Jerónimo Martins is developing a **digital twin** of one of its distribution centers to improve visibility and efficiency in logistics operations.
-Using **Information Visualization** and **data analytics**, the system enables real-time observation of product flows and supports predictive analysis to optimize warehouse operations.
+Using **Information Visualization** and **data analytics**, this project extends an existing system for non-perishable goods to also handle fresh and frozen products.

-This repository extends a previous project that handled non-perishable products, adding support for perishable goods and ensuring normalized data integration across multiple warehouses.
+The result is an integrated dataset that supports optimization and visualization of product flows across different warehouse sections.

 ---